karonte691/DataSmoke/README.md

 # DataSmoke

-DataSmoke is a PHP library that could generate random string/bool/number/date value.
-I started to develop this library because the Faker project is discontinued BUT  I do not mean that this library could replace faker(it is just too complex for now), but it's a little start :)
+DataSmoke is a PHP lightweight library for generating random string/bool/number/date value.
+The goal is to provide this functions without use any external libraries, in order to keep this lib as pure php implementation

 ## Usage